SOBotics/SOBotics.github.io/contribute/index.md

 We're currently migrating away from JSON to SQLite for data storage.
 Here's what needs to be updated to use a database, roughly ordered by when I plan to do them:

-- [ ] `ChatRoom` and `ChatUser`.
+- `ChatRoom` and `ChatUser`.
 The `userNamed` and `userWithID` functions should query the database, and `lookupUserInformation` should save the information to the database.
 Remember that users are not synchronized across rooms, so the table will also `host` and `roomID` columns.

-- [ ] The privilege system.
+- The privilege system.
 This will involve creating a [join table](https://en.wikipedia.org/wiki/Associative_entity) containing `userID` and `privilegeID`.  `privilegeID` should *probably* be a raw enum value and not a key in another table.

-- [ ] The report storage.
+- The report storage.
 This will need a `reports` table containing `postID`, `date`, `score`, and `details`.
 Storage of messages will need another table containing `reportID`, `host`, `roomID`, and `messageID`.

-- [ ] The naive Bayes filter.
-This should probably use seperate database, since it is static and pulled from GitHub instead of being synchronized with Redunda.

-- [ ] The other filters.
+- The non-Bayesian filters.
 These filters are not static, so they'll be in the same database as everything else.

 ### Better machine learning